makerdiary/python-keyboard/README.md

  English | [中文][1]
 ---------|----------

-From a hand-wired USB & Bluetooth keyboard powered by Python to production.
+Create a hand-wired keyboard, run Python on it, turn it into production.

-The Python keyboard works so well thanks to MicroPython and CircuitPython.

 ![](img/python-inside-keyboard.png)